The Intrinsic Sizes of Odd Radio Circles: Discussion

 The radio emission in these galaxies is in excess of that expected from star formation.
 We calculate the rest-frame 1.4~GHz flux density using published measurements and spectral indices (Table~\ref{tab:rad-prop}). \citet{2022MNRAS.513.1300N} and \citet{2021MNRAS.505L..11K} argue for radio AGN in ORC1c, ORC4c, and ORC5c based on the differences between the star formation rate estimated from the radio and other tracers.
 Our star formation upper limits based on H$\alpha$ are about 10$\times$ lower than those of \citet{2022MNRAS.513.1300N}, and thus strengthen this conclusion.
 They imply that the 1.4~GHz radio emission is brighter than expected from star formation in these sources by large factors.
 Because the H$\alpha$ in these sources are upper limits, the lower limits on the 1.4~GHz excess ($L_{1.4}/L_{1.4,\,\mathrm{SFR}}$) are 150--430 for ORC 1c and 20--50 for ORCs 4c and 5c.
+Radio sources like ORC1c, ORC4c, and ORC5c that do not have strong high-ionization optical lines or an excess of hot dust (based on WISE colors), but that do have a significant radio-to-infrared excess, may comprise a significant number of true AGNs \citep{2022ApJ...939...26Y}.

 LINER-like emission can arise from multiple physical processes.
 We argue below that the emission in ORC4c, and perhaps also 1c and 5c, is shock-dominated (Section~\ref{sec:discuss-origin}).
 However, the LINER classifications of ORCs 1c, 4c, and 5c are also consistent with an AGN in these sources.
 We combine our optical data with the radio results using the AGN classification scheme of \citet{2012MNRAS.421.1569B}.
 In Figure~\ref{fig:best}, we show where these galaxies fall in two parts of this scheme; the third is based on the n2ha diagram (Figure~\ref{fig:vo}).
 The scheme places these galaxies in the radio-quiet AGN class.
 (Formally, ORC~5c is in the radio-loud AGN class, but its D$_n$(4000) has a large error bar that overlaps the radio-quiet class; its low radio luminosity is more consistent with the radio-quiet class.)
 Following \citet{2012MNRAS.421.1569B}, we compute the Eddington ratio in these sources by combining the AGN power in radiation and mechanical jet power.
 We apply a bolometric correction of 142 to $L_\mathrm{[OIII]}$ \citep{2009AA...504...73L} and use the calibration of \citet{2014ARAA..52..589H} to compute the radio jet power.
 The result is a low Eddington ratio: log\,$(L/L_\mathrm{Edd}) = -3$ to $-4$.
 These values are consistent with radiatively-inefficient accretion, as observed in lower-luminosity AGN \citep{2009ApJ...699..626H}.
 The Eddington ratio of these systems is even lower if the line (and/or radio) emission is dominated by shocks, an effect which is likely strongest in ORC~4c.